gofynd/fdk-client-javascript/documentation/application/THEME.md

-An application has multiple themes, but only one theme can be applied at a time.
-Use this API to retrieve the theme currently applied to the application.
+Gets the theme currently applied to the application.

 *Returned Response:*